tobiaswirtz/tobiaswirtz.github.io/_posts/2026-07-14-building-in-public-day-1.md

 1. GTM motion: I'm thinking about looking at companies with a succession problem or with a desire to sell as a wedge due to the more acute knowledge problem, I'm not sure about this though.
 2. Branding and naming.

-_Repo is private for now.
-Will open it up once there's something in it worth reading._